-Requirements for candidate cities, Organising Committees of the Olympic Games (OCOGs), host cities and their delivery partners
+Requirements for candidate cities, OCOGs, host cities and their delivery partners

 The requirements below will be applicable to the processes related to the XXV Olympic Winter Games (taking place in 2026) onwards.
-For current Olympic Games' planning processes, i.e. for PyeongChang 2018, Tokyo 2020, Beijing 2022 and Paris 2024, the IOC will work closely with the OCOGs and host cities to align their practices with the present Sustainability Strategy.
+For current Olympic Games' planning processes, i.e. for PyeongChang 2018, Tokyo 2020, Beijing 2022 and for the Games of the XXXIII Olympiad taking place in 2024 (host city to be elected in 2017), the IOC will work closely with the OCOGs and host cities to align their practices with our Sustainability Strategy.